-A firewall is any business’ first defender against cyber threats.
-This security software, or device, monitors the business’ network traffic to spot any suspicious behaviour that might cause concern.
+A firewall is any business’s first defender against cyber threats.
+This security software or device monitors the business’ network traffic to spot any suspicious behaviour that might cause concern.
 Firewalls monitor both incoming and outgoing connections to and from the organisation.
-The software’s guidelines in detecting malicious traffic depend on each organisation’s cybersecurity policies.
+The software’s guidelines for detecting malicious traffic depend on each organisation’s cybersecurity policies.

-In numerous articles here, we’ve discussed firewall as an installed software on your device.
-In this article, we will discuss the other type of firewall, Hardware Firewall, what it means, the difference between it and the software version, and we will list the best hardware firewall for small businesses.
+In numerous articles here, we’ve discussed firewalls as installed software on your device.
+In this article, we will discuss the other type of firewall, Hardware Firewall, what it means, the difference between it and the software version, and the best hardware firewall for small businesses.

-The way a hardware firewall works depends on your settings, but each sub-type of this firewall works differently from each other.
-For example, one type of hardware firewall examines the source and location of data in transit to run them through the hardware’s checklist of permissions.
-If the data successfully passes this list, the firewall allows it through to your device and vice versa.
+How a hardware firewall works depends on your settings, but each sub-type works differently.
+For example, one type of hardware firewall examines the source and location of data in transit to run it through the hardware’s checklist of permissions.
+If the data successfully passes this list, the firewall allows it to your device, and vice versa.

 Hardware Firewall

-A hardware firewall has multiple benefits that distinguish it from its peer, software firewall.
+A hardware firewall has multiple benefits distinguishing it from its peer, software firewall.
 These benefits include

-• A hardware firewall allows the protection of an unlimited number of devices at the same time.
+1. A hardware firewall allows the protection of an unlimited number of devices simultaneously.
 Since the hardware is connected to the server directly, it will protect all devices connected through the same server.
-Then it will swiftly filtres traffic, making it more useful and economical for businesses.
+Then, it will swiftly filter traffic, making it more useful and economical for businesses.

-• Since this type of firewall is directly plugged-in to your server, this takes off any possible load on your devices’ systems and frees up space for better system performance.
+3. Since this firewall is directly connected to your server, it removes any possible load on your devices’ systems and frees up space for better system performance.

-• Hardware firewalls help better allocate IT resources.
-This means that you can regularly update all your devices at the same time, saving the IT team time for other tasks.
+4. Hardware firewalls help better allocate IT resources.
+This means you can regularly update all your devices simultaneously, saving the IT team time for other tasks.
 This proves more practical for businesses since it will save time and resources and ensure all your business’s devices are simultaneously upgraded.

-• A hardware firewall comes with its own operating system.
+6. A hardware firewall comes with its operating system.
 This means that in the event of a cyberattack or any malicious factor affecting your device, it might not affect the firewall because its operating system is intact.
-This also means that some cyberattacks can affect software firewalls but can’t affect hardware firewalls, because a software firewall is dependent on, and connected to, your device’s system and affected by it, while a hardware firewall isn’t.
+This also means that some cyberattacks can affect software firewalls but can’t affect hardware firewalls because a software firewall is dependent on, and connected to, your device’s system and affected by it, while a hardware firewall isn’t.

-At first glance, it’s easy to think the jobs of hardware firewalls and software firewalls are similar, but there are numerous differences between the two firewall types.
-These differences show how each type works in a different manner and even the scope of threats each of them works against.
+At first glance, it’s easy to think the jobs of hardware and software firewalls are similar, but there are numerous differences between them.
+These differences show how each type works differently and even the scope of threats each works against.

-• A hardware firewall is a one-time purchase you plug it into your device; and then you’re ready to go.
-Its counterpart, however, software firewall, can either be free or paid software.
-If you want more features, you’ll most likely have to purchase the paid software.
-This purchase fee isn’t high in the short run.
-In the long run, however, it can prove to be costly.
+2. A hardware firewall is a one-time purchase.
+You plug it into your device, and then you’re ready.
+However, its counterpart, software firewall, can be free or paid.
+You’ll likely have to purchase the paid software if you want more features.
+This purchase fee isn’t high in the short run, but in the long run, it can prove to be costly.

-• The type of firewall to get might depend on your system capabilities and the workspace.
-This means that if your device is running low on system storage, a software firewall might not be the suitable choice, since it will take more space from your system.
+3. The type of firewall you get might depend on your system capabilities and workspace.
+If your device is running low on system storage, a software firewall might not be suitable since it will take more space from your system.
 On the other hand, if your workspace is crowded and there might not be room for a physical device, a software firewall might be better than a hardware one, which you might have difficulty adjusting a space for.

-• A hardware firewall doesn’t affect your system’s performance whatsoever; it’s an external device and doesn’t need your system’s resources to work.
-A software firewall, on the other hand, requires your system’s CPU and memory resources to work, which can put significant pressure on your system.
-If your device is rather old, this can cause a problem where it slows the device down significantly.
+6. A hardware firewall doesn’t affect your system’s performance; it’s an external device and doesn’t need your system’s resources to work.
+On the other hand, a software firewall requires your system’s CPU and memory resources to work, which can put significant pressure on your system.
+If your device is rather old, this can cause a problem, slowing the device down significantly.

-• If your device is under a cyberattack, a software firewall might not be able to stop all threats from infecting your system.
+7. If your device is under a cyberattack, a software firewall might be unable to stop all threats from infecting your system.
 Normally, if one folder of your system is infected, it’s a matter of time before your entire system is infected.
 With a hardware firewall, there’s a physical shield between the network and your computer.
-This means that no malicious factor or threatening traffic can pass through and infect your device.
+No malicious factor or threatening traffic can pass through and infect your device.

 Hardware Firewall